NullCGT/WEAL-RL/README.md

 cmake --build build
 ```

-Game binaries will be created in the build/bin folder.
+Game binaries and associated data will be created in the build/bin folder.